Skip to content

 Audiologists are healthcare professionals who are trained in communication disorders, including the physiology of speech and hearing organs, physics of sound, hearing loss, hearing loss prevention, aural rehabilitation, and treatment of hearing loss.
 Audiologists will typically complete a four-year university undergraduate degree, followed by a two- or three-year master’s (graduate) degree.
 ‘Dispensing’ audiologists will have further specialized training in fitting and dispensing hearing aids.

 Hearing instrument specialists (also called hearing aid dispensers, practitioners or dealers) have training in hearing testing, hearing aid fitting and servicing.
 The training required to be a hearing aid dispenser is two years post secondary training, usually done online, and then passing a licensing test.
-Only those individuals licensed with the College of Speech and Hearing Health Professionals of BC are legally allowed to dispense hearing aids in the province of British Columbia.
+Only those individuals licensed with the College of Health and Care Professionals of BC are legally allowed to dispense hearing aids in the province of British Columbia.
 In order to obtain licensing, individuals must pass a comprehensive oral and written examination, as well as complete a set number of supervised hours under the training of a licensed dispenser.
-To check the status of any license, or to lodge a complaint, you may contact the College of Speech and Hearing Health Professions of BC at 604.568.1568.
+To check the status of any license, or to lodge a complaint, you may contact the College of Health and Care Professionals of BC.
 The proper fitting of hearing aids requires careful evaluation and testing, followed by post-fitting care and adjustments.
 Purchasing hearing aids by mail or over-the-counter bypasses all of these important processes and is certain to lead to an unsatisfactory solution to your hearing problem.

 For more information on the difference between an audiologist and hearing instrument practitioner, visit SAC.